San Savino, Piacenza

-San Savino was established as a Benedictine monastery in 903.
+History

+San Savino was established as a Benedictine monastery in 903, located outside the then city walls.
+Much of Piacenza, and likely the original church here was ravaged by the Hungarian invasions in the early 900s.
+The attached church was initially dedicated to the twelve apostles, but Sabinus himself was buried here.
 The original construction appears to have been poor.
 In February 998, Pope Gregory V confirmed its right to freely elect its abbots.
-It was rebuilt outside the city walls by Bishop Sigifredo in 1005.
-The present structure is mostly a rebuild of 1107 with later modifications, although it includes a few elements from the 903 edifice.
-The crypt of the church has 12th-century mosaics depicting the zodiac signs on a marine background.
+It was rebuilt by Bishop Sigifredo in 1005.
+The present layout is due to an 1107 reconstruction with later modifications, although it includes a few elements from the 903 edifice.
+The monastery of San Savino is mentioned in a 1132 bull of Innocent II The crypt of the church has 12th-century mosaics depicting the zodiac signs on a marine background.
+An ecclesiastical historian in 1651 describes a mosaic labyrinth in the church.
 The presbytery has a contemporary mosaic showing battle scenes and a depiction of Christ.

 In the 1500s, the church became property of the Hieronymite order, who reconstructed it.
-In the 18th century, the church interior was decorated in a Rococo style, hiding much of the original Romanesque details.
+They remained in the monastery until 1810.
+In the 17th century, the church interior was decorated in a Baroque style, hiding much of the original Romanesque details.
+In 1631, the apse had a new choir installed.
+The nave was refurbished in 1687.
 In 1721, the present facade was built.
 Among the works of art in the church is a wooden crucifix and frescos from the 12th century and a 15th-century fresco in the presbytery depicting an Enthroned Madonna and child.